 Monthly Employment Utilization Report

-The Monthly Employment Utilization Report (MEUR), submitted by contractors, summarizes the number of hours worked onsite for a Public Works or other development contract.
+The Monthly Employment Utilization Report (MEUR), submitted by contractors, summarizes the number of hours worked onsite for a construction or other development contract.
 The report includes: construction trade, class, hours for women and people of color, and total hours for all employees.
 These reports are to be filled out monthly for the length of the project, and are used to track if the contractor is meeting the workforce goals for the project.

 - Boxes 1 through 3 are general information related to the specific contract being reported on.
 Box 1 is the same for each project, so the field is not editable.